abjennings/azfcu-images/README.md

 **Todo**
 --------
- - UI that disappears or is disabled if you're not on the AZFCU activity page?
+ - Should the button disappear or be disabled if you're not on the AZFCU activity page?
  - Abort if "configure directory" error or image otherwise doesn't succeed
  - Add LICENSE file